PeterZG/DungeonMania/README.md

 # Dungeon Mania

-Dungeon Mania is an interactive simulation game that showcases advanced programming techniques such as modular design, object-oriented principles, and web-based interactions.
-This project was developed to fulfill the requirements of COMP2511 Assignment 2.
+Dungeon Mania is an interactive dungeon adventure game developed to meet the gaming industry's demand for high freedom and strategic gameplay.
+It showcases advanced programming techniques, including modular design, object-oriented principles, and web-based interactions.
+The game supports dynamic level generation and a multi-ending system, ensuring flexibility and scalability.
+Game state is managed through the DungeonManiaController, while Dijkstra’s algorithm enhances enemy AI pathfinding.
+Additionally, the Spark framework is used to provide a RESTful API for web-based interaction and control.

 ## Features